processing/p5.js-compatibility/README.md

 # List of changes

-These changes affect authorign of p5.js sketches.
+These changes affect authoring of p5.js sketches.
 Read on for more information on how to transition, or how to use relevant compatibility addons.

 1. Instead of `bezierVertex(x1, y1, x2, y2, x3, y3)` and `quadraticVertex(x1, y1, x2, y2)`, use multiple `bezierVertex(x, y)` calls, and set order with `bezierOrder` _(to revert to 1.x use, include [shapes.js](https://github.com/processing/p5.js-compatibility/blob/main/src/shapes.js))_
 2. Instead of `curveVertex`, use `splineVertex` - and expect `endShape(CLOSE)` to create a smoothly connected shape  _(for 1.x usage, include [shapes.js](https://github.com/processing/p5.js-compatibility/blob/main/src/shapes.js))_